wolfSSL/wolfssl-examples/dtls-mcast/README.md

 - Cipher suite identifier

 In production, this material would be distributed securely out-of-band (e.g., via a key server).

+### NULL Encryption
+This example is using NULL encryption.
+That means all messages going over the wire are plaintext.
+This example provides no confidentiality.

 ## References